IELTS general writing task 1: letter samples, phrases and tips.

 - An explanation of your situation

-IELTS sample: You have not seen a close friend for a very long time.
+- Writing task 1 sample letter to apologise: You have not seen a close friend for a very long time.
 You also still have a few of your friend’s belongings that were left at your house the last time she visited.
 In your letter include:

 - Why you are writing